dober-man/GoodWAFSec/docs/module1/lab1/lab1.rst

 #.
 Set the Application Language to **UTF-8**.

 #.
-Accept the remaining default policy settings.

-#.
-Click **Create Policy** to complete the policy creation process.
+Accept the remaining default policy settings and click **Create Policy** to complete the policy creation process.

-#.
-After policy creation is complete, the properties will be displayed for review within the Policies List menu.
+..
+Note:: After policy creation is complete, the properties will be displayed for review within the Policies List menu.

 **Your settings should reflect the figures below:**